 Why are most of the gun embrasures bricked in at Fort Sumter?
 During construction of Battery Huger fill was brought in and the old fort turned into an earthwork.
 The embrasures were bricked in to keep the fill from falling out.
 Back to top.

 When and why was Battery Huger built?
-Named for South Carolina Revolutionary War Brigadier General Isaac Huger, Battery Huger was built in 1898-99 in response to the Spanish-American War.
+Named for South Carolina Revolutionary War Brigadier General Isaac Huger, Battery Huger was built in 1898-99 as part of a major coastal defense upgrade.
 An "Endicott" gun battery it is one of a series of concrete fortifications built on US coastlines in the 1890s to 1905, The name comes from Secretary of War William C. Endicott.
 Why is it painted black?
 To resemble the battery’s first paint job of the early 1900's when a mixture of tar and linseed oil were used as a waterproofing agent.
 Why is it still here?
 It would cost over $4 million to remove it.
 Back to top.

 How do you pronounce “Huger?”
 HUgee or YOUgee.
 Back to top.